-The Company has lease contract for office premise having lease terms of 3 years.
 The Company's obligations under its leases are secured by the lessor's title to the leased assets.
 The Company has also lease contracts for office premise having terms of 12 months or less.
 The Company applies the 'short-term lease' recognition exemptions for these leases.